 If you’re looking for professional, informed, and constructive support at any stage of your PhD, I’d be pleased to hear from you.
 You’re welcome to get in touch to arrange an initial conversation.
 I offer the first 20-minute discussion for free, after which you can decide if you’d like to arrange a weekly, two-weekly or monthly coaching session with me.
 I also offer one-off strategic days (7 hours, with breaks) or half-days (3 hours, with a break) if you have a larger, more complex issue to work through.

-All sessions are online, through Teams.
+All sessions are online, through Zoom.

 I am most well versed in UK doctoral formats but am happy to take international clients, convenient time permitting.

 In this session we can solve a problem that is currently blocking you from moving forwards in your PhD work.
 This might be related to literature review, study design, conducting the research itself, writing up, editing or viva preparation.
 We can also use this time to discuss any social, mental or emotional issues that are blocking your progress and how I can help you move forward with them.
+Most clients benefit from weekly 50 minute sessions, which allows us to work in-depth on making impactful progress.

 In this all-day session we can take the time to explore one large or thorny issue in depth, or several issues.
 This could be editing a large section of text together; creating several high-quality graphs, charts or infographics; considering coherence across the chapters/sections of your thesis; ensuring your conceptual or theoretical framework is used coherently; working on referencing issues or learning how to use a reference manager such as Zotero; checking or adding table and figure captions properly so they can be included in an automatic table; improving your literature review to be more critical or logically ordered; or improving your conclusion and implications.
 We can also use this time to discuss in more detail any particularly tricky social, mental or emotional issues that are blocking your progress and how I can help you move forward with them.